Atherton Hospital Redevelopment

 - Late 2018 - Mid 2019: Construction planning and building contractor procurement

-- Mid 2019 - Mid 2022: Staged construction of new building and refurbishment
+- Mid 2020 - Mid 2022: Staged construction of Stage 2 Clinical Services Building and refurbishment of existing building

 Contact the team